 Before baby arrives, take time to learn the basics of breastfeeding.
 Knowing what to expect will help you to be relaxed and to avoid the most common breastfeeding problems.

 It may be challenging at first but hang in there!
 Once breastfeeding is established, you will find it is the simplest way to feed your baby (and, it’s natural and organic to boot!)

 Breastfeeding myths busted!

 You’ll avoid inflicting pain with a rough towel.
 You won’t be fooled by threats of saggy breasts or a bland diet.
-You’ll be able to breastfeed through challenges, knowing you are doing the best for your baby.
+You’ll be able to breastfeed through challenges and not get tripped up with all the rumors and bad advice.

 Our next reco: Breastfeeding in the First Week: 4 Things You Will Be Glad You Knew